google/docsy/userguide/content/en/docs/Adding content/repository-links.md

 https://github.com/some-username/another-repo/edit/main/docs/subpath/some-page.md
 ```

-If you only have a single page originating from another repo, then drop the
+If you only have a single page originating from another repo, then omit the
 `cascade` key and write, at the top-level, the same settings as illustrated
 above.

-If you'd like users to create project issues over the originating repo as well,
+If you'd like users to create project issues in the originating repo as well,
 then also set `github_project_repo`, something like this:

 ```yaml